geckosio/geckos.io/README.md

  */
 const channel = geckos(options)

+// the channel's id and maxMessageSize (in bytes) const { id, maxMessageSize } = channel

 // once the channel is connected to the server channel.onConnect(error => {
   if (error) console.error(error.message)